kamijoseph/Fate-Algorithm/README.md

 ## REMARKS --> PLEASE READ FREN
 1. On the math_challenge.py module you can change the MAX_OPERAND value to increase the difficulty of the Program, and the TOTAL_PROBLEMS value to add more questions.
-If you are a contributor reading this you cn add that functionality, i am leaving that to you.
+If you are a contributor reading this you cn add that functionality where the program prompts an user input for those values, that is if you are the earliest person to discover this part. i am leaving that to you.Ps: i will not be updating this part of the readme if someone adds the functionaity but i will accept their code input and update that.

 If you have surfed through My GitHub you may have come across my Fate Program Repository.
 This is the same but I am rebuilding every part of it, improving restructuring.
 I know you may be asking yourself why not update this newer version to the old into this new program and the answers are: